nice-game-hints/zniw-adventure/ScatteredWoods/bridge.md

 Errand completed, directions received - it's time to get out of this forest!

-# What were her directions?
+# What were the directions?
-She told you that a hidden path was behind a boulder next to the signpost - it's hard to spot due to all the shrubs and bushes, but searching will reveal it with ease.
+The kind old turtle told you that a hidden path was behind a boulder next to a signpost - it's hard to spot due to all the shrubs and bushes, but searching will reveal it with ease.

 # Can you show me the boulder?
 Certainly!
 Click the question mark to see a picture. ^[ ![Boulder image](Boulder.PNG)]